EXPLAINER: What's behind the heat wave in the American West?

+- The hot weather can be tied to the drought drying out the landscape

+- Scientists say the wildfires that have erupted in recent days have been fed by the excessive heat across the region

 Record daily highs were seen this week in parts of Arizona, California, New Mexico, Montana, Wyoming and Utah.
-Phoenix, which is baking in some of the U.S. West’s hottest weather, was forecast to hit 117 degrees (47 Celsius) Thursday and 116 degrees Friday and Saturday.
+Phoenix, which is baking in some of the U.S. West’s hottest weather, hit a record-breaking 118 degrees Thursday and was expected to reach 116 degrees Friday and Saturday.

 “Very dangerous record breaking heat should continue today across the deserts with well above normal highs,” the National Weather Service's Phoenix staff wrote on Facebook.
 “A very good day to stay indoors.”